 By Lynn Connor, COATS Staffing Software

 Managing thousands of clients, applicants and employees is no small task.
-COATS Staffing Software has been achieving this mission, learning from our staffing agencies and upgrading with new features that apply across the board to all users for 24 years.
+COATS Staffing Software has been achieving this mission for 24 years.
+By listening and learning from our staffing agency clients, we constantly upgrade the latest version of our software with new features that apply across the board to all users.

 COATS Staffing Software 1-800-888-5894